hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Updated onboarding visuals
 - Help documentation now includes Keystone and Smile correction
 - Bug fixes and overall performance improvements

+## Version 6.1.18 Features
+This is a quick hotfix release.

+- Fixed an issue on iPad where some button labels in the Advanced panel were too long in Italian, Dutch, German, Spanish, and Arabic, causing unintended line wrapping.
+- Updated related Help documentation.